 What If My Child Presents Symptoms?

 If your child misses crucial developmental milestones or shows other warning signs, you should contact your pediatrician immediately.
-Shortly after, you should contact an experienced birth injury attorney.
+They should be able to help you determine if your child is cognitively delayed.
+After visiting your child's doctor, you should contact an experienced birth injury attorney.
 An attorney can investigate the circumstances of your child’s birth and can determine whether medical malpractice played a role in their condition.

 If your child was diagnosed with a latent birth injury, we are here for you.
 To schedule a free case consultation with an experienced Atlanta medical malpractice attorney from The Mabrey Firm, don’t hesitate to give us a call at (404) 814-5098 or send us an email.